hii-network-labs/hrc-contract-minter/.github/PULL_REQUEST_TEMPLATE.md

 ## 📋 Checklist

-- [ ] Code của tôi tuân thủ style guidelines của dự án
+- [ ] My code follows the project's style guidelines
-- [ ] Tôi đã tự review code của mình
+- [ ] I have performed a self-review of my code
-- [ ] Tôi đã comment code, đặc biệt là những phần khó hiểu
+- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] Tôi đã tạo documentation tương ứng cho thay đổi
+- [ ] I have made corresponding changes to the documentation
-- [ ] Changes của tôi không tạo ra warnings mới
+- [ ] My changes generate no new warnings
-- [ ] Tôi đã thêm tests cho code mới
+- [ ] I have added tests for new code
-- [ ] Tôi đã test changes của mình và chúng hoạt động bình thường
+- [ ] I have tested my changes and they work correctly
-- [ ] Tôi đã cập nhật CHANGELOG.md nếu cần
+- [ ] I have updated CHANGELOG.md if needed

 ## 📸 Screenshots

-Nếu có thay đổi UI, hãy thêm screenshots:
+If there are UI changes, add screenshots:

 ## 🔗 Related Issues